 You know you should do it, but you get stuck trying to decide how to start.
 Then somehow, despite your best intentions, you end up doing nothing.

+Exercise.
+What to do now that your doctor told you to get active?
 You’re not alone.
 We all struggle with the same issue — how to get started?

 This article will answer some basic questions, including the following:

 • Exactly how much physical exercise do I need?

 • How long should my physical exercise be?

 • At what intensity should I do my exercise?

 The standard guideline for fitness, from both government agencies and health organizations, is 150 minutes of moderate-intensity exercise per week.
 It does not matter how you reach those 150 minutes.
 It could be 50 minutes three times a week, or 30 minutes five times a week, or some other combination.
 Even a short burst of 10 minutes at one time is beneficial.

 Physical activity is any activity that involves major muscle groups, including routine daily activities such as shopping or climbing stairs.
 Exercise includes any activity done with a goal of improving or maintaining physical fitness.